zenAndroid/zenandroid.github.io/_posts/2018-12-14-Updooting.md

 And i think they are enough for me, so, ...
 YAY for me.

-{: .note .warning} I only saw the satistics functionality *after* i cloned/initialized my blog, so the functionality as of the date of writing this post, so the functionality isn't working ? but there's a file called `stats.html` and the repo has the code so i'll copy paste it i guess, and if that doesn't work, then i guess i'll just delete it because while nice to have, it's not crucial.
+>I only saw the satistics functionality *after* i cloned/initialized my blog, so the functionality as of the date of writing this post, so the functionality isn't working ? but there's a file called `stats.html` and the repo has the code so i'll copy paste it i guess, and if that doesn't work, then i guess i'll just delete it because while nice to have, it's not crucial.
+{: .note}

 Obviously when i update the about page, i'll credit the original creator of the jekyll clean dark (it's street turtle on github, i'll update the post with the relevant link).